September 12, 2014

 Observe your cat closely before approaching her.
 Does she:

 - Stare so hard out the window that she doesn't know you're there?

 Don't mess with her!
 Clap your hands loudly to break her fixation, or just walk away and let her calm down by herself.
 You may also be attacked if you try to interfere with two cats fighting.
 Don't get in the middle of it.
 Use a squirt bottle or pillow to break up the fight and distract the cats.

-Cats are by nature very territorial.
-Usually, cats only feel the need to defend their territory from other cats.
+Cats are by nature very territorial, but usually cats only feel the need to defend their territory from other cats.

 Once in a while you'll come across an extremely dominant cat who thinks she owns the house.
-She may prevent you from entering or leaving a room, for example.
-If you're visiting a friend with a cat like this, study the cat carefully for the signs of aggression listed above and beat a hasty retreat.
+Such a cat may, for example, try to prevent you from entering or leaving a room.
+If you're visiting a friend with a cat like this and notice that the cat is displaying the signs of aggression listed above, steer clear.

-If alpha cat live with you, however, you can't let her get away with this.
-If she tries to face you down, give her a squirt with the water bottle to let her know who's boss.
+If your cat becomes territorially aggressive and tries to control your access to places in your home, give her a squirt with the water bottle to let her know who's boss.

 If your cat's behavior has started suddenly, there could be a medical issue causing it.
 Take her to the vet for a check-up; if she gets a clean bill of health, she needs behavior modification.